 Can I apply to sit an exam at a different time to the published timetable?

 Yes, under certain circumstances you can apply to sit an out-of-time exam.
-Your application must be received by Assessment Services at least 4 weeks before the exam period begins (Thursday 11 May 2023).
+Your application must be received by Assessment Services at least two weeks before the Summer School exam period begins (Tuesday 30 January 2024).

 For more information, please see Alternative times for exams.

 Will my online test or exam be invigilated?

 Only a small number of courses will be using a remote (digital) invigilation system.
 You will have been notified by your examiner if you are sitting an exam with digital invigilation.
 For most students, exams will not be invigilated.

 For more information, please visit Invigilated (supervised) examinations.